Biggest Draught Teams

 Largest in Number (1925)

-The largest team in number rather than weight is alleged the team shown below heading to the Calgary Stampede.
+The largest team in number in 1925 (shown below) rather than weight is the team shown below heading to the Calgary Stampede.
+By my count 22.

 For overall weight you surely could not beat a pair of elephants.
 In many countries including the United Kingdom, circuses would lend out their elephants for farm chores such as plowing (during the off season).